Skip to main content

 Human History

-The mountains above Subiaco are associated with Saint Benedict, who founded his first monastery here in the 6th century, establishing the Benedictine monastic tradition that spread across Europe.
-The ancient Roman aqueducts of Anio Novus and Aqua Claudia captured springs from these mountains to supply the capital, engineering achievements still partially visible.
-Traditional pastoral economy moved vast sheep flocks between winter lowland pastures and summer mountain meadows through centuries of organized transhumance.
+The mountains above Subiaco are associated with Saint Benedict, who founded his first monasteries here in the 6th century, establishing the Benedictine monastic tradition that spread across Europe.
+[1] The ancient Roman aqueducts of Anio Novus and Aqua Claudia captured springs from these mountains to supply the capital, engineering achievements still partially visible.
+Traditional pastoral economy moved vast sheep flocks between winter lowland pastures and summer mountain meadows through centuries of organised transhumance.
 Charcoal production from the beech forests supplied fuel for Rome's growing population.

 Park History

-The park was established in 1983 as Lazio's largest regional park, motivated by the need to protect Rome's water catchment area from pollution and development while preserving the outstanding natural landscape.
-The park's establishment was particularly supported by hydrogeological arguments, as the karst aquifer's integrity requires undisturbed forest cover and absence of contamination sources.
+The park was established on 29 January 1983 as Lazio's largest regional park, motivated by the need to protect Rome's water catchment area from pollution and development while preserving the outstanding natural landscape.
+[1] The park's establishment was particularly supported by hydrogeological arguments, as the karst aquifer's integrity requires undisturbed forest cover and absence of contamination sources.
 Management integrates watershed protection with biodiversity conservation and recreational access.
 The park's role in supplying Rome's water creates strong political support for its continued protection.

 Major Trails And Attractions